400 +/- seeds per pack.

 Cracoviensis Looseleaf Lettuce 48 days An heirloom predating 1885, mentioned by Vilmorin’s The Vegetable Garden (1885) in France.
 Very large, twisted rosette with heavily purple-accented, green leaves.
 A fast and vigorous grower.
 Rapid bolting but not bitter even after bolting.
 Cold-tolerant and suitable for early spring or fall sowings.
 One of our personal favourites.

 Hyper-Red Rumpled Wave 50 days Another spectacular lettuce from the ongoing breeding work of Frank Morton at Wild Garden Seed.
 This variety sports very intensely pigmented, burgundy-red leaves with a unique rumpled texture like savoyed spinach.
 Very good cold tolerance for cool autumn plantings.
+Out of stock!

 Les Oreilles du Diable 50 days An exceptional looseleaf deer tongue variety, graced with unique glossy burgundy leaves, formed in star-like rosettes.
 Equally tolerant to summer heat (resists bolting) as to the cold of early spring and late fall.
 Nutty texture and no hint of bitterness.
 Once maintained by Abundant Life Seed Foundation, but now rarely seen in circulation.

 Really Red Deer Tongue 48 days.
 A unique & spectacular deer-tongue lettuce bred by renowned organic breeder Frank Morton.
-A cross between Hyper-Red and Green Deer-tongue, selected for improved disease resistance, deep burgundy leaf colour and beautifully contrasting leaf ribs.
+A cross between Hyper-Red and Green Deer-tongue, selected for improved disease resistance, with deep burgundy leaf colour and beautifully contrasting leaf ribs.
 An excellent spring lettuce.